 Another way to find a house is to look for accommodation on the private market.
 Usually, renting from a private individual is more expensive than renting through a housing queue, but it is still a very viable and popular solution.

-Personally, I have looked for housing on Blocket Bostad and Akademisk kvart, and I had a positive experience with both.
-They are both safe and work in a similar way: you find a house you’re interested in, you send a message to the owner, you arrange a (video)viewing and then sign the contract.
+Personally, I have looked for housing on Blocket Bostad and Akademisk kvart, and I have had a positive experience with both.
+They are both safe and work in a similar way: you find a house you’re interested in, send a message to the owner, arrange a viewing through video-call, and then sign the contract.
 I am currently living in a house found through Akademisk kvart.

 Finally, I strongly suggest you use a specialised website to look for housing and not Facebook.
 Sadly, Facebook lacks any type of control over its users and it is super easy to find scammers and be scammed.
 As a rule of thumb: if it is too easy or too cheap to be real, then it probably isn’t real!